coralogix/docker-gelf-example/README.rst

 Example application:
 --------------------

-You can try to deploy out example application: `Source code <https://github.com/coralogix/docker-gelf-example>`_.
+You can try to deploy our example application: `Source code <https://github.com/coralogix/docker-gelf-example>`_.